Supreme Court won't hear challenge to Maryland assault weapons ban

-WASHINGTON — (AP) — A split Supreme Court declined on Monday to hear a challenge to a state ban on assault weapons, semiautomatic rifles that are popular among gun owners and that have also been used in multiple mass shootings.
+WASHINGTON — (AP) — A split Supreme Court declined on Monday to hear a challenge to a state ban on assault weapons, a term referring to semiautomatic rifles that are popular among gun owners and that have also been used in mass shootings.

-The majority did not explain its reasoning in turning down the case, as is typical.
+The majority did not explain its reasoning in turning down the case over weapons like the AR-15, as is typical.
 But three conservative justices on the nine-member court publicly noted their disagreement, and a fourth said he is skeptical that such bans are constitutional.

 Justices Samuel Alito and Neil Gorsuch said they would have taken the case, and Justice Clarence Thomas wrote separately to say the law likely runs afoul of the Second Amendment.